Partner-mode overlap as a symplectic-invariant measure of correlations in Gaussian quantum field theories: Introduction

 \section{Introduction}

-Understanding the structure and distribution of entanglement in many-body quantum systems and quantum field theory is central to both foundational physics and quantum information science.
-Entanglement is not only a hallmark of quantum correlations but also a resource for quantum technologies, including quantum communication, computation, and sensing.
-However, even the basic task of deciding whether a bipartite state is entangled is NP-hard in general~\cite{entanglementNPHard}.
-Even more, in the context of quantum field theory (qft), the infinite number of degrees of freedom and the absence of a natural tensor-product decomposition of the Hilbert space pose significant challenges for characterizing entanglement between localized modes.
-Therefore, it is desirable to develop tools to explore and quantify entangled states in such settings.
-This article explores such tools in the context of Gaussian quantum systems.
+In quantum field theory (QFT), the structure and distribution of entanglement in the vacuum and in more general states underlie a wide range of phenomena in foundational physics, from area-law behavior to the correlations associated with Hawking radiation \cite{witten, ReehSchlieder, SorkinArea1986,areaLaw1993, Hawking2005}.
+However, quantifying entanglement in QFT is particularly subtle.
+The infinite number of degrees of freedom, together with the absence of a preferred tensor-product decomposition of the Hilbert space into localized subsystems, poses significant challenges for characterizing entanglement between field modes.
+It is therefore useful to develop tools to identify and quantify correlations in such settings.
+In this work, we develop such tools for bosonic Gaussian systems, with particular emphasis on their application to quantum fields.

-Gaussian states offer a tractable yet rich framework for exploring entanglement in continuous-variable quantum information, quantum optics, and quantum field theory~\cite{GQMRev,Serafini2017,Adesso2014} since they can be characterized by their first and second statistical moments.
+Gaussian states offer a tractable yet rich framework for exploring entanglement in continuous-variable quantum information and quantum field theory~\cite{GQMRev,Serafini2017,Adesso2014} since they can be characterized by their first and second statistical moments.
 Furthermore, they describe many physically relevant states, such as the ground and thermal states of quadratic Hamiltonians, as well as coherent and squeezed states.